Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

           azure_deployment_id: "my-gpt-4"
 ```

-But if you are required to only use one route to proxy multiple models deployed in the same instance, you can use request parameters:
+If you have to use only one route to proxy multiple models deployed in the same instance, you can use request parameters:

 ```yaml
 - name: azure-chat